How Tight Should Climbing Shoes Be?

 If you look closely at the photos above, the left shoe creates significantly less tension, which means the forefoot was unable to become rigid.
 You can see that my entire forefoot lies flat on the floor.
 Because of this, my ability to edge with this foot will be significantly impaired.
 The right foot, on the other hand, fits much better and because of the tighter fit, the forefoot doesn’t lie flat, offering far superior support on small holds.

 Don’t mistake this as advice to cram your foot into the smallest shoe possible.
 There are also associated issues with wearing aggressive shoes too tight.
-Asides from the excruciating pain and detrimental effects it will have on your general foot health, If your toes are overly curled within the shoe, it will impede the sensitivity you can feel from the sole of your foot and ability to stand on your toes.
+Asides from the excruciating pain and detrimental effects it will have on your general foot health if your toes are overly curled within the shoe, it will impede the sensitivity you can feel from the sole of your foot and your ability to stand on your toes.

 The important thing to remember here is that leather stretches significantly more than synthetic shoes, especially if they are unlined shoes.
 In fact, unlined leather can stretch up to a whole shoe size, so if you have your eye on a pair of leather climbing shoes, you will want to buy them a bit tighter to counter the stretch that will inevitably follow the break-in period.